mobify/workshop--adaptivejs-site-1x/README.md

 Another way to change the output HTML is to modify the elements that the view returns.

-1. In Finder, navigate to the `adaptation/views` folder.
-Open the `category.js` category view file in your editor app.
+1. In your editor app, in the `adaptation/views` folder, open the `category.js` category view file.
 2. Add a `postProcess` function to the view.
 Ensure that this `postProcess` first calls the `postProcess` function in the base view file.

     ```javascript